ayly8/Planning-Pattern/README.md

-# CS 4990.01 Prompt Engineering Final Project - Planning Pal
+# CS 4990.01 Final Project - Planning Pal

 This website is designed to help users plan anything or to help them get started with planning something if they are stuck.